DeepMind

 These RAND levels count somewhat as quantitative containment KCIs, but would need to be coupled with probabilities to be fully quantitative.
 For instance, the RAND levels state criteria such as: ‘A system that can likely thwart most professional opportunistic efforts by attackers that execute moderate effort or non targeted attacks (OC2).’, and the actor is defined quantitatively (“Operations roughly less capable than or comparable to a single individual who is broadly capable in information security spending several weeks with a total budget of up to $10,000 on the specific operation, with preexisting personal cyber infrastructure but no preexisting access to the organization”), but ‘likely’ could be defined quantitatively as probability.

 It is especially good that some reasoning behind each containment measure is given.
-However, this needs to also be defined for the Deceptive Alignment KRIs.
+However, this needs to also be defined for the misalignment KRIs.

 Quotes: